Oky-period-tracker/periodtracker/docs/deployment/deployment.md

 # Deploy

+Deploy the CMS and API

+Create Android release build

+iOS ?

+Deploy the delete-account website

+---

 1. Create a digital ocean account

 In order to create an account you will need to provide a payment method.
 You can use a credit card or paypal.
 You will not be charged until you create a droplet.